HalsSwetz/Halsey-quiz-game-trivia/README.md

 - Another goal for the future development of the game is to include some animations for the *Start* screen, and for the *Winning/Losing* screens as well.
 This could be an animated chicken giving the user either a thumbs-up or thumbs-down depending whether the user met the winning conditions of the game or not.

-- Another enhancement which could be a fun addition would be attaching audio to a correct answer selection, and to an incorrect selection.
+- Another enhancement which could be a fun addition would be a leaderboard if there is a larger library of questions with more difficulty.